Practical work with model architecture in Engee

 -

-To perform operations that require resetting the states of all blocks within a subsystem under certain conditions;
+To perform operations that require resetting the states of all blocks inside the subsystem under certain conditions;

 -

-To reset the subsystem to its initial state in response to external events (such as a system restart or error);
+To reset the subsystem to its initial state in response to external events (for example, system restart or error);

 -

-To manage the state of the system by ensuring that the subsystem is reset at specific points in time.
+To manage the state of the system, ensuring that the subsystem is reset at certain points in time.

 The resettable subsystem has the following features: